 A 1996 amendment to the Farm Credit Act requires the Corporation to establish AIRAs for each System bank and an account for the stockholders of the FAC.
 If at the end of any calendar year the unallocated Insurance Fund is at the SBA, the Corporation is to segregate any excess balances into these AIRAs.
-In 2011, the Corporation's Board of Directors revised the Policy Statement on the Secure Base Amount and Allocated Insurance Reserves Accounts which provides guidelines for implementing this statutory authority.
-If at the end of any calendar year, the aggregate of the amounts in the Insurance Fund exceeds the SBA, the Corporation, determines to be the sum of the estimated operating expenses and estimated insurance obligations of the Corporation for the immediately succeeding calendar year.
+If at the end of any calendar year, the aggregate of the amounts in the Insurance Fund exceeds the SBA, the Corporation shall allocate to the AIRAs the excess amount less the amount that the Corporation, in its sole discretion, determines to be the sum of the estimated operating expenses and estimated insurance obligations of the Corporation for the immediately succeeding calendar year.

 The AIRAs' balances are recorded as part of the Insurance Fund until approved for payment by the Corporation's Board of Directors.
 AIRAs balances may be used to absorb any insurance losses and claims.
 Furthermore, the Board of Directors has discretion to limit or restrict the AIRAs payments.
-In accordance with the Corporation's policy statement, any AIRAs' balances do not count in measuring the Insurance Fund's compliance with the SBA.
+In accordance with the Corporation's policy, any AIRAs' balances do not count in measuring the Insurance Fund's compliance with the SBA.

-At year-end 2015, the Insurance Fund was below the SBA by \$290 million.
+At year-end 2016, the Insurance Fund was below the SBA by \$88 million.
 Consequently no funds were available to transfer to the AIRAs.